-Pfft, maybe he wasn’t the most important of the Suzaku seven, but hell, he deserves more respect that this.
+Maybe he wasn’t the most important of the Suzaku Seven, but he deserves more respect that this.

 Chiriko’s only talent, that’s shown in like, one episode, is that he’s smart.
 End of story.

 He’s a young child studying to be a government official.
-And that’s it.
+That’s it.

-In fact, Amiboshi, who masqueraded as Chiriko of the Suzaku seven, got WAY more screentime while pretending to be Chiriko than the real Chiriko did.
+In fact, Amiboshi, who masqueraded as Chiriko to trick Miaka and Suzaku Seven, got WAY more screentime while pretending to be Chiriko than the real Chiriko did.
 That.
 Is.
 Sad.

-During neither death do you feel sad in the least because you never got to give one iota of a crap about these characters.
-In fact, that’s one of the reasons why I don’t feel that bad including their deaths in their character descriptions even though they’re spoilers.
+During neither death do you feel sad in the least because you never got to give one iota of a damn about these characters.

 Onto the Seiryu warriors.

 Before I start, though, I wanna ask, why exactly are all the Seiryu warriors, barring Amiboshi, complete jackasses?

 The celestial warriors are supposed to be noble, kind and great warriors no matter what god they’re serving.
 Everyone in the Suzaku Seven are, and everyone we’ve met of the Genbu and Byakko seven were.
 Everyone in the Seiryu Seven just seems to be a bunch of assholes.
 Why?
 I know they’re the antagonists of the story, but why?